 Jennifer Earl is a Professor of Sociology and (by courtesy) Government and Public Policy at the University of Arizona and a Public Voices Fellow.
 She is Director Emeritus of the Center for Information Technology and Society and Director Emeritus of the Technology and Society PhD Emphasis, both at University of California, Santa Barbara.
-Her research focuses on social movements, information technologies, and the sociology of law, with research emphases on Internet activism, social movement repression, and legal change.
+Her research focuses on social movements, information technologies, and the sociology of law, with research emphases on social movement repression, youth activism, Internet activism, and legal change.
 She is the recipient of a National Science Foundation CAREER Award for research from 2006-2011 on Web activism.
 She is also a member of the MacArthur Research Network on Youth and Participatory Politics.
 She has published widely, including an MIT Press book, co-authored with Katrina Kimport, entitled Digitally Enabled Social Change, which examines how the use of Internet affordances are reshaping the basic dynamics of protest online and was awarded an Honorable Mention for the Communication and Information Technologies Section of the American Sociological Association’s Book Award in 2013.
 She was inducted in 2016 to the Sociological Research Association, an honorary association for sociological researchers.
 She is also the recipient of a university-award for excellence in undergraduate research mentoring in 2010-2011 and another university-wide award for the most outstanding assistant professor on her campus in 2005-2006.
 She has received over 1.25 million in grant funding post-PhD.